JorianWoltjer/BashRandomCracker/README.md

 24879 21848 15683
 ```

 There are **2 different calculations** depending on your **bash version**, which may make one seed give two different outputs.
-All versions *>= 5.1* will add an extra step, and to this tool are considered the "new" versions, while any lower versions are considered "old".
-This can be set explicitly using the `--version` (`-v`) argument in this tool, or otherwise it will simply try both.
+All versions *>= 5.1* will add an extra step, and to this tool, are considered the "new" versions, while any lower versions are considered "old".
+This can be set explicitly using the `--version` (`-v`) argument in this tool, or otherwise, it will simply try both.

 ## Example